LaDaishaPettus/PWA/README.md

 ### Overview

 The task was to build a UI for my products page while connecting it to my own MongoDB Atlas Database.
 Only allowing the admin to login and see the products to manipulate them if needed.
-This task was built and launched on Heroku by
+Created a PWA to allow anyone to add this to their home screen on their phone!
+This task was built and launched on Heroku.
+Give it a shot! https://pwapp1.herokuapp.com/
-The React client app could easily be restructured to keep current user information in a Redux Store.
-Give it a shot!

 ### Prerequisites & Installation!